SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Host Name

-Host name can be set in sumologic exporter configuration.
+Host name can be set in the sumologic exporter configuration.
-Exporter will set host name for every record being sended to Sumo:
+The exporter will set the host name for every record sent to Sumo Logic:

 ```yaml
 extensions: